CogPsycho2023/DCMs1/README.md

 This project is about DCM task analyses involving preprocessing, fMRI 1st and 2nd analysis, individual timeseries extraction, DCM model specification, single-group and between-group PEB, and Bayesian Data Comparison.
 For a clear structure, some repeated scripts are skipped but the key scripts are kept for reading.
+Of course,  no pipeline could be perfect.
+I hope I can update in the future and make them better for readers.